“Should I open it or not?”

 Consider this example:

 You received two emails.
-Both of them are related to sales templates and cater to your requirement.
+Both of them are related to sales templates and cater to your requirements.
 But which one will you choose to open?
 Especially, if you are short on time and need to get quality work done.

 I will go with the first one and I am certain you will too.
 But why?
 The reason is that it is providing you with a solid solution while the other one is a generic subject line that is not even intriguing enough to catch your eye.